hlm628/chord-striker/README.md

 A Python library for generating random harmonic song structures.
 The results are formatted into PDF chord charts by Lilypond, and supplied with an accompanying MIDI file.
 If you're stuck in a creative rut, this can be an excellent way to start writing a new song!
 I like to load the MIDI file into a DAW and start building on top of it.

+**Try it online:** A user-friendly web interface is available at [chordstriker.com](https://chordstriker.com), where you can generate songs interactively without any installation.

 Example outputs can be seen in the [example directory](./example).